InflectionIT/Walls-Powershell-Tools/pages/mydoc/mydoc_installExtServerPrereqs.md

 This command also adds shortcuts to the desktop for Internet Explorer and Services Manager

-{% include image.html file="IISPrereqs.png" alt="Command output" caption="Results of command execution" %}
+{% include image.html file="ExtServerPrereqs.png" alt="Command output" caption="Results of command execution" %}

+This command should be executed on the server where the Extension Server application will be installed.